Yuanchu/YOLO3D/README.md

 # Complex YOLO with Uncertainty
 ## Deep Learning Project
-### Wei Luo (wl2671), Yuanchu Dang (yd2466), Neil Menghani (nlm2138)
+### Yuanchu Dang (yd2466), Wei Luo (wl2671), Neil Menghani (nlm2138)
-This repo contains a PyTorch implementation of the [Complex YOLO](https://arxiv.org/pdf/1803.06199.pdf) model with uncertainty for object detection in 3D.
+Our repo contains a PyTorch implementation of the [Complex YOLO](https://arxiv.org/pdf/1803.06199.pdf) model with uncertainty for object detection in 3D.
-Our code is inspired by [implementation of 2D YOLO](https://github.com/marvis/pytorch-yolo2) and [sample Complex YOLO implementation](https://github.com/AI-liu/Complex-YOLO).
+Our code is inspired by and builds on existing implementations of Complex YOLO [implementation of 2D YOLO](https://github.com/marvis/pytorch-yolo2) and [sample Complex YOLO implementation](https://github.com/AI-liu/Complex-YOLO).
-Our contributions are as follows:
+Our further contributions are as follows:
-1. Incorporated uncertainty into 3D object detection while preserving average precision.
+1. Added dropout layers and incorporated uncertainty into 3D object detection while preserving average precision.
 2. Projected predictions to 3D using homography.
-3. Attempted to improve models on overlapping predictions.
+3. Attempted to add innovative loss terms to improve the model in cases when it predicts overlapping bounding boxes.

 ## Data
 To run the model, you need to download and unzip the following data: